pythoncode26/gmail-email-checker/README.md

 🌟 Core Features and Benefits

-- Optimized for fast, bulk validation of email lists.
+- Optimized for fast validation of email lists.
 - Operates effectively without the need for complex proxy configurations, simplifying deployment.
 - Engineered to handle common verification obstacles, ensuring a high rate of precise results.
 - Provides reliable and precise verification status for better data quality.